User’s API

 Defines the timeout duration in seconds for the signal handler alarm.
 It is only available on Linux, as Windows does not support the alarm function.
 The signal handler sets up an alarm to ensure that the process will terminate if it does not complete within the specified time frame.
 This is particularly useful to prevent the process from hanging indefinitely in case the signal handler encounters an issue.

-std::string logger
+std::string logger_name

-The logger instance that the signal handler will use to log errors when the application crashes.
+The name of the logger instance that the signal handler will use to log errors when the application crashes.
 The logger is accessed by the signal handler and must be created by your application using Frontend::create_or_get_logger(…).
-If the specified logger is not found, or if this parameter is left empty, the signal handler will default to using the first valid logger it finds.
+If this parameter is left empty, the signal handler will automatically select the first valid logger it finds, excluding any loggers whose names contain substrings specified in excluded_logger_substrings.
+If a logger name is specified but not found, the signal handler will fall back to the automatic selection behavior described above.

 Frontend Options